-5.3 Format of information to be included in VOLMET broadcasts sucd the 1 day of July 2021
+5.3 Format of information to be included in VOLMET broadcasts

 - 5.3.1 The content and format of reports, forecasts and SIGMET information included in VOLMET broadcasts shall be consistent with the provisions of Chapters 4, 6 and 7 of these regulations. - 5.3.2 VOLMET broadcasts shall use standard radiotelephony phraseologies.